kaz-dam/FreeCodeCamp_Projects/README.md

 ### Twitch.tv stream viewer

 Made again with Angular because it's fun to work with it.
 The Twitch.tv API was used to get data from certain users/streamers and show some data about them.
 Are they currently streaming, what they're streaming etc.

+### Javascript Calculator

+With this one started the advanced front end projects part.
+Didn't used any fancy stuff.
+Design is based on the classic Casio calculators and made only with CSS.
+Other than that the JS is simple and functional type using jQuery to make DOM manipulation easier.
+As an extra (this wasn't a task), added event listeners to the buttons that could be used for this "app".